amikos-tech/chromadb-data-pipes/README.md

 > WARNING: This is still work in progress

-Python library for your data management for Chroma DB.
+CLI for managing data in Chroma DB.

 ## Installation